LuckyDush/RCP-Bench/Readme.md

 - **V2XSet**: Please refer to the [V2X-ViT repo](https://github.com/DerrickXuNu/v2x-vit)

 - **DAIR-V2X**: Download the dataset from the [official page](https://thudair.baai.ac.cn/index)
-  We use the complemented annotation version, so please also follow the instructions provided [here](https://siheng-chen.github.io/dataset/dair-v2x-c-complemented/)

-👉 You may choose to download only the datasets that interest you.
-However, since **OPV2V** and **DAIR-V2X** are heavily used in this repo, we recommend starting with these two.

 ---

 ### 📦 Create the RCP-Bench Dataset